kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(a\) This subpart prescribes rules governing the maintenance, preventive maintenance, and alterations of U.S.-registered civil aircraft operating within or outside of the United States.

-\(b\) Sections 91.405, 91.409, 91.411, 91.417, and 91.419 of this subpart do not apply to an aircraft maintained in accordance with a continuous airworthiness maintenance program as provided in part 121, 129, or §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1411   Continuous airworthiness maintenance program use by fractional ownership program manager.|§91.1411]] or 135.411(a)(2) of this chapter.
+\(b\) Sections 91.405, 91.409, 91.411, 91.417, and 91.419 of this subpart do not apply to an aircraft maintained in accordance with a continuous airworthiness maintenance program as provided in part 121, 129, or [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1411   Continuous airworthiness maintenance program use by fractional ownership program manager.|§§91.1411]] or 135.411(a)(2) of this chapter.

 \(c\) Sections 91.405 and 91.409 of this part do not apply to an airplane inspected in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md|part 125 of this chapter]].